rationalpsyche/Notes/git/Detached HEAD.md

 ## Detached HEAD

-A *ref* is a name for a SHA.
+A *ref* is a name for a SHA-1.
 Branches or tags are refs.

-HEAD is a symbolic reference to the tip of a branch, it usually points to a ref instead of directly to the SHA.
+HEAD is a symbolic reference to the tip of a branch, it usually points to a ref instead of directly to the SHA-1.

 ```
 mkdir detached-head